-The information you will want to review is:
+The information you will want to review:

 Emergency contact information

-When you review the assessment, vocally note their concerns and let them know that you will make sure to talk about it as you dive into the review.
+When you review the needs assessment, vocally note their concerns and let them know that you will make sure to talk about it as you dive into the review.

 To Educate, teach the customer the purpose of each coverage and why they would need it.
 Using first-hand experiences and stories has been an effective way to make these points.